Scalable IoT Device Security

 Erik Wood, Director of Microcontroller Security, Infineon Technologies

 Solid Framework for IoT Security

-To support this approach and to help move the IoT industry toward a common security framework, Infineon has achieved PSA Certified Level 1 certification for the Infineon "PSoCTM 64 Secure MCUs".
+To support this approach and to help move the IoT industry toward a common security framework, Infineon has achieved PSA Certified Level 1 and PSA Certified Level 2 certification for the Infineon "PSoCTM 64 Secure MCUs".
 PSA Certified helps Infineon by providing a framework to discuss IoT device security requirements with customers and to offer the appropriate security capabilities for a given IoT use case.

 “The PSA Certified framework is a huge benefit to everybody in the industry because it provides the basis for a meaningful conversation about security,” Wood says.
 “We can show our customers that security is not a “black arts” endeavor, but a system design process.
 It makes security a lot more approachable.”

 With the PSA Certified program in place, the Infineon sales team can leverage it to lead customer discussions around protecting IoT devices and answer questions on technical requirements, including what type of security a particular microprocessor provides.
 Wood is pleased the company can now offer customers a secure IoT solution that is ultra-low power, flexible, and adheres to PSA Certified principles so its customers can create and implement secure designs.